Deceptive Planning for Resource Allocation: Simulations

 In this section, we present a numerical simulation to illustrate the proposed deception strategy in a motion planning example.
 We utilize the CVXPY interface \cite{diamond2016cvxpy} and the ECOS solver \cite{domahidi2013ecos} to obtain solutions to the considered convex optimization problems.

-We consider a scenario in which Team 1 navigates in an environment represented by the $10 10$ grid-world shown in Fig. \ref{tunable_figure}.
+We consider a scenario in which the team navigates in an environment represented by the $10\times10$ grid-world shown in \cref{tunable_figure}.
 Each grid cell represents a state, and there are four available actions $\{up,down,right, left\}$ in each state under which the agents transition to the neighboring state in the corresponding direction.

-All team members start their motion from the state labeled with $S$, i.e., $\alpha(S) 1$.
+All team members start their motion from the state labeled with $S$.
 The team aims to allocate their resources over three goal states labeled with $g_1$, $g_2$, and $g_3$.
-We consider two potential utility matrices, i.e., $\mathcal{U} \{U_1, U_2\}$, where

-The interpretation of the utility matrices are as follows.
-For the first utility matrix $U_1$, the goal state $g_1$ is the most critical location.
-Specifically, if the team allocate all their resources to $g_3$ while the adversaries allocate their resources to $g_1$, the team incurs a negative payoff.
-On the other hand, if the team allocates all their resources to $g_1$ while the adversaries occupy $g_3$ with all their resources, then the team gains a utility of $6$.
-Furthermore, if both teams allocate their resources to $g_2$ at the same time, then Team 1 gains a payoff of $2$ since it is in their benefit to engage in a competition in this state.
-For the second utility matrix $U_2$, we have the same interpretation with the goal state $g_3$ being the most critical location.
+We consider two potential goal allocations $\boldsymbol{\sigma}_{1}=[0, 0.5, 0.5]$ and $\boldsymbol{\sigma}_{2}=[0.5, 0.5, 0]$.
+Note that since we have $\boldsymbol{\sigma}_{1}=[0,0.5,0.5]$, the team aims to allocate half of the team members to $g_2$ and the remaining half to $g_3$.